Uniform Inference in High-Dimensional Threshold Regression Models: The Lasso Estimator and Oracle Inequalities

 Meanwhile, the one-step minimizer $(\widehat{\alpha }, \widehat{\tau })$ in \eqref{joint-max} can be regarded as a two-step minimizer:

 (i) For each $\tau \in \mathbb{T}$, $\widehat{\alpha }(\tau )$ is defined as

 (ii) Define $\widehat{\tau }$ as the estimator of $\tau _{0}$ such that:

 Note that these estimators are weighted Lasso estimators that use a data-dependent $\ell_1$ penalty to balance covariates. \cite{chiang_rodrigue_sasaki_2023} summarize various ways to impose weights depending on different situations in Remark B.1.
-Additionally, $\widehat{\tau }$ is an interval; we choose the maximum of the interval as the estimator $\widehat{\tau}.$ For any $n,$ we use grid search to find candidates for $\widehat{\tau }$ over $\{Q_1,\dots, Q_n\}.$ \footnote{If $n$ is very large, we can use only $N<n$ evaluations; see p.4 in \cite{hansen2000}.}
+Additionally, in practice, $\widehat \tau$ is selected from the potential values of threshold variable $Q$ over $\{Q_1,\dots, Q_n\}.$ \footnote{If $n$ is very large, $\mathbb{T}$ can be approximated by a grid of $N$ evaluation points; see p.4 in \cite{hansen2000}.} This selection results in an interval, and the maximum of the interval is chosen as the estimator $\widehat{\tau}.$